dakhnod/nfc-reader/README.md

 # nfc-reader
-Script for tunnerling scanned NFC serial numbers to MQTT
+Script for tunneling scanned NFC serial numbers to MQTT